 - Earwax can also block your ear if you frequently insert objects into your ear canal, such as cotton buds, ear plugs or hearing aids.

-Bank Street Medical Group's nurses offer a telephone appointment to provide Ear Care advice and if appropriate an appointment for a procedure called Ear Irrigation with patients.
+Bank Street Medical Group's nurses offer a telephone appointment to provide Ear Care advice and if assessed by a doctor as clinically appropriate an appointment for a procedure called Ear Irrigation with patients.
 For further information and details of how to book an appointment please read this leaflet

 or follow this link